benvbg/optiz/README.md

 ## Usage

-Put your images to optimize in the _img folder
+Put your images to optimize into _img folder

 `$ gulp`

-Retrieve your images in the _optiz folder
+Retrieve your images into _optiz folder